New York Liberty vs. Los Angeles Sparks Odds and Predictions

 Spread

-Despite their recent setback against the Mercury, the Liberty enter this matchup as a 14.5-point favorite (via OddShark.com.
+When these teams clashed on Thursday night, the Liberty were a 14.5-point favorite.
+This time around, New York is a 12.5-point favorite (via OddShark.com.
 Here is a look at how both ball clubs have fared against the spread this season.

-- The Sparks have covered the spread four times in their last six games.

-- Los Angeles is 2-4 ATS in its last six road contests.
+- Los Angeles is a perfect 5-0 ATS in its last five games against New York.

-- In their last seven matchups against New York, the Sparks are 6-1 against the spread.
+- In four of the last five meetings between these teams, the Liberty's margin of victory has been less than 10 points.

 Over/Under

-The projected over/under total for this matchup is 164 points (per BleacherNation.com).
-Here is why going with the “under” is the smart choice.
+The projected over/under total for this matchup is 167.5 points (per BleacherNation.com).
+Here is why going with the “over” is the smart choice.

-- The total has gone UNDER four times in the Liberty's last five games against Los Angeles.
+- The total has gone OVER four times in the Liberty's last five games.

-- The UNDER total is 7-2 in the Sparks' last nine games.
+- The OVER total is 5-1 in New York's last six home contests.

-- The total has gone UNDER five times in Los Angeles's last six road contests.
+- The total has gone OVER six times in Los Angeles's last seven "road" matchups against New York.

-- In the Sparks' last six matchups against New York, the UNDER total prevailed four times.

 Player Prop Bets

-Despite a subpar eight-point effort in the Sparks' last outing, Dearica Hamby is the key player to watch as she leads the team in scoring, rebounds, assists, and steals.
-She currently has -187 odds of scoring more than 16.5 points and -187 odds of finishing with less than 16.5 points (via 365Scores.com)
+Despite her second straight single-digit scoring outing, Dearica Hamby is the key player to watch for the Sparks, as she leads the team in scoring, rebounds, assists, and steals.
+She currently has -186 odds of scoring more than 16.5 points and -186 odds of finishing with less than 16.5 points (via 365Scores.com)

 Do Hamby's numbers favorably compare to the estimated points total for this matchup?
 Let’s look at the tale of the tape to find out.

-- In her three matchups against the Liberty last season, Hamby averaged 12.7 points per outing.
+- In the team's loss to the Liberty on Thursday night, Hamby finished with nine points on 4-for-10 shooting from the floor.

-- Hamby has suited up against Eastern Conference teams seven times this season.
-In those contests, she is averaging 16.3 points per outing.
+- Hamby has suited up against Eastern Conference teams eight times this season.
+In those contests, she is averaging 15.4 points per outing.

-- In eight road contests, the Sparks forward is averaging 17.9 points per game.
+- In nine road contests, the Sparks forward is averaging 16.9 points per game.

-- Over her last five outings, Hamby has averaged 13.6 points, 9.0 rebounds, and 3.8 assists per contest, exceeding the points total for this matchup just once during that stretch.
+- Over her last 10 outings, Hamby has averaged 16.3 points, 9.6 rebounds, and 3.1 assists per contest, exceeding the points total for this matchup five times during that stretch.

 Prediction: Dearica Hamby OVER 16.5 points

-Following her 28-point effort against the Mercury, two-time WNBA MVP Breanna Stewart is the key player to watch for the home team.
-She currently has -115 odds of scoring more than 19.5 points and -115 odds of finishing with less than 19.5 points (via DraftKings).
+Following her 31-point outburst in her last outing, Sabrina Ionescu is the key player to watch for the home team.
+She currently has -115 odds of scoring more than 18.5 points and -115 odds of finishing with less than 18.5 points (via DraftKings).

 Here is a look at how her numbers stack up against the projected points total for this matchup.

-- In the three regular-season matchups between these teams last season, Stewart averaged 22.0 points per contest.
+- In the previous meeting between these teams two days ago, Ionescu pumped in 31 points.

-- Stewart has played against Western Conference teams five times this season.
-In those contests, she is averaging 18.2 points per game.
+- Ionescu has played against Western Conference teams six times this season.
+In those contests, she is averaging 20.0 points per game.

-- In seven home contests, the Liberty forward is averaging 16.6 points per game.
+- In eight home contests, the Liberty point guard is averaging 20.4 points per game.

-- Over her last five outings, Stewart has averaged 18.8 points, 8.0 rebounds, and 4.0 assists per contest, exceeding the points total for this matchup twice during that stretch.
+- Over her last 10 outings, Ionescu has averaged 18.8 points, 4.1 rebounds, and 6.1 assists per contest, exceeding the points total for this matchup seven times during that stretch.

 Liberty vs. Sparks Final Picks